 Unsecured Personal Loan

-One more option to consider is obtaining a personal loan from a bank or an online lender.
+One more option to consider is obtaining a personal loan or vacation loan from a bank or an online lender.
 While Interest rates for personal loans are usually higher than rates for home equity loans, you’d probably still be offered a lower rate than the ones being offered by the timeshare sales agent.

 Additionally, with an unsecured personal loan, your primary residence is not at risk in the event of default, and securing an unsecured personal loan is generally a simpler process than qualifying for a home equity loan.
 Online lenders, in particular, offer very competitive rates for personal loans and are streamlining the process as much as possible.